ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 This parameter provides the option to normalise the results of the analysis.
 By default, no normalisation is performed.

+At the moment the normalisation is performed by dividing the number array by its first element.
+For the time correlation analysis the normalisation means that the correlation curve is divided by the value at :math:`t=0`, and the normalised function :math:`f(t)` will, as a result, fullfil the criterion :math:`f(t)\rvert_{t=0}=1`.

 Normalisation is available for the following analyses: `Current Correlation Function <#_Current_Correlation_Function>`__, `General Auto Correlation Function <#_General_AutoCorrelation_Function>`__, `Position